BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

 ## About article

 I get a lot of mail with questions about our ([Undev](http://undev.ru)) [Gitlab fork](https://github.com/Undev/gitlabhq).
 And...
-I so lazy...
-In this article I try to describe them and main features.
+I lazy to reply every times similar letters so mach as I decided to write article about it :) In this article I try to describe fork and them main features.

+I do not planned wrote about features a lot of information.
 If you have some question or can't understand something - please write comments, I'll update article.

 ## Start.
 Gitorious.

-At September 2012 I joined to Infrastructure projects in Undev.
+At September 2012 I was joined to Infrastructure projects in Undev.
 It was very interesting... but... old Gitorious, Rails 2, ruby 1.8.7ee...
 Shit.
 Ok.
 After some time of terrible work I started discussion with our manager about another system.
-We have a lot of problems with Gitorious and support of them.
+We have a lot of plans (tickets), problems with Gitorious and support of them.

 ## Gitlab

 Challenge accepted and we started research.
-At November 2012 we had big (very big) table with comparison difficult systems. .
+At November 2012 we had big (very big) table with comparison of difficult systems.
 After some testing Gitlab wined and...

 No!!!...
 Gitlab do not had some important for us features...